 In 2004 a three year research project began, which unearthed a host of proven, demonstrable health benefits from Shinrin-yoku, and in 2007 The Japanese Society of Forest Medicine was founded by Dr Qing Li.

 Dr Qing Li, a medical doctor at Tokyo’s Nippon Medical School, also happens to be the world’s foremost authority on forest medicine, and in April 2018 he published a book entitled.

 It’s this book, I believe, that has prompted the spread of Japanese Forest Bathing across the world today.

 And what’s the evidence it’s good for us?

-There are loads!
-Check out the references at the bottom of this article; however, here are a few ways that Forest Bathing will help.
+There’s loads!
+Check out the references at the bottom of this article, however, here are a few ways that Forest Bathing will help.

 Forest bathing trips have been proven to:

 “…reduce the concentration of cortisol in saliva, reduce the concentrations of urinary adrenaline and noradrenaline, reduce prefrontal cerebral activity, reduce blood pressure and stabilise nervous activity.”